learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Gradle_build_tool.md

 }
 ```

 Building a projects with many declared dependencies can be difficult to debug.
 Tn addition to the conflict resolution strategies listed above, Gradle has created tools to visualize and analyze a project’s dependency graph.
-You can use a it's Build Scan® tool to generate reports that tell you which dependencies failed to resolve.
+You can use it's Build Scan® tool to generate reports that tell you which dependencies failed to resolve.
 Read more about the Build Scan® tool here:
 https://scans.gradle.com/